The Legend of Rockabye Point: Plot

 An old fisherman tells the legend of a starving polar bear (Charlie) and Chilly Willy, who attempted to steal bluefin tuna from his ship 20 years before.
-As both Charlie and Chilly Willy rush over to the boat - each with a sack in hand to steal themselves a haul of fish, Charlie manages to tie up Chilly Willy in his own sack and tosses him away, hoping to get all the fish for himself.
+As both Charlie and Chilly Willy rush over to the boat – each with a sack in hand to steal themselves a haul of fish, Charlie manages to tie up Chilly Willy in his own sack and tosses him away, hoping to get all the fish for himself.
 Charlie however runs afoul of a vicious guard dog aboard the ship, who bites him in his rear end.

-Through the rest of the film, Chilly tries to foil Charlie's plot of stealing all the fish by waking up the dog numerous times, which involve using roller blades, anvils, and sticks of dynamite.
+Through the rest of the film, Chilly tries to foil Charlie's plot of stealing all the fish by waking up the dog numerous times, which involve using black pepper, roller skates, anvils, sticks of dynamite and a clarinet.
 To keep the dog from waking up, Charlie rocks him in his arms, and sings "Rock-A-Bye Baby" to him to make him nod off, which serves as a running gag throughout the short.

 Charlie eventually decides to take the dog outside into the snow where he cannot cause him any more harm.
 He runs back inside the ship where he finds Chilly with a bulging full sack.
 Charlie steals the sack and flicks Chilly away with his toe, then boards a motorboat and speeds off to a nearby tall iceberg.
 Charlie runs to the top of the peak, ready to eat what he thinks is a large pile of fresh fish, but as he empties the sack, the guard dog falls out.
 Charlie panics and quickly grabs the dog and sings him to sleep yet again.

 At the end of the film, the fisherman finishes the story and says to the audience that if they listen carefully, they can to this day still hear the lullaby at night.
-Indeed, at the peak, the pair still stand - now both very old and grey - with Charlie holding the dog tenderly and continuing to sing "Rock-A-Bye Baby" at the dog's request.
+Indeed, at the peak, the pair still stand – now both very old and grey – with Charlie holding the dog tenderly and continuing to sing "Rock-A-Bye Baby" at the dog's request.